-SECTION 17-1.18: TROLLEYS (CARRIERS)
+(20) SECTION 17-1.18: TROLLEYS (CARRIERS)

-- (a) Trolley wheel configuration shall be matched to the track, beam, or rail shape and size (see Fig. 17-1.18-1). - (b) The trolley shall be suitable to operate on the minimum radius and contour of the beam. - (c) Refer to the equipment manufacturer, the operating manual, or other technical information from the manufacturer or a qualified person for suitable equipment application. - (d) Adjust the trolley for proper fit and clearance for the application as referenced in the manual provided with the equipment (see Fig. 17-1.18-2).
+(a) Trolley wheel configuration shall be matched to the track, beam, or rail shape and size (see Figure 17-1.18-1).
+Clearance between the trolley(s) and the support system

+- shall be maintained in accordance with the recommendations of the manufacturer or a qualified person. - (b) The trolley shall be suitable to operate on the minimum radius and contour of the beam. - (c) Refer to the equipment manufacturer, the operating manual, or other technical information from the manufacturer or a qualified person for suitable equipment application - (d) Adjust the trolley for proper fit and clearance for the application as referenced in the manual provided with the equipment (see Figure 17-1.18-2).

+SECTION 17-1.19: TECHNICAL AND SAFETYRELATED INSTRUCTIONS AND MANUALS (20)

-SECTION 17-1.19: MANUAL 17-1.19.1 General Information
+17-1.19.1 General Information

 - (a) The crane manufacturer shall furnish with each crane at least one copy of the manual.
 The manual shall include general information applicable to the following:

-- (a) installation
+- (1) installation

-- (b) operation
+- (2) operation

-- (c) inspection
+- (3) inspection

-- (d) testing
+- (4) testing

-- (e) lubrication
+- (5) lubrication

-- (f) maintenance
+- (6) maintenance

-- (g) parts
+- (7) parts

-- (h) wiring diagram (may be supplied separately)
+- (8) wiring diagram (may be supplied separately)

+- (b) The instructions and manuals shall be provided in a language specified by the purchaser at the time of the initial sale by the manufacturer.

+- (c) Pictograms used to identify controls shall be described in the instructions.
+The pictograms should comply with ISO 7000, ISO 7296-1, or another recognized source, if previously defined.

-- (b) Personnel responsible for the supervision, installation, operation, inspection, or maintenance of the crane shall be familiar with the applicable contents of the manual furnished with the crane.
+- (d) Personnel responsible for the supervision, installation, operation, inspection, or maintenance of the crane shall be familiar with the applicable contents of the manual furnished with the crane.

-17-1.19.2 Translation of Manuals
+17-1.19.2 Translation of Technical and Safety-Related Instructions and Manuals